protontypes/protonpage/content/en/services/_index.md

 <img src="devops-toolchain.svg" class="sectionlogocenter"/>

+&nbsp
+&nbsp
+&nbsp
+&nbsp
+# Apply for non-profit support

 {{% /blocks/section %}}

 {{% blocks/section type="section" color="dark" %}}
-## How can my organization apply for non-profit support?

 The focus of Protontypes is open sustainable technology support.
 We are committed to invest all revenues in the support of sustainable start-ups.